 - Survey of Current Landscape and Dissemination of Effective Programs: There is an impressive and varied array of college access and success programs that have proven lessons for all.
 NAICU is conducting an ongoing survey to identify innovative and successful programs that could be expanded or duplicated by others who also want to help more students finish college.

 - Expanding Proven Programs: CIC has already secured more than $5 million in grants from the Walmart Foundation for 50 institutions to expand exemplary success programs with first generation to college students.
 At colleges and universities nationwide, only 24 percent of first-generation students succeed in earning a bachelor's degree compared with 68 percent of students whose parents received a bachelor's degree.
 At private colleges, the completion rate for first-generation students is 61 percent.
 We want to take what works and pass it on, so more at-risk students can succeed.

 - Marking Progress: All private colleges will be encouraged to participate in the national effort by self- identifying goals or sets of goals appropriate to their missions.
 Along the way, each college that participates will be asked to report on its success in meeting its goals, including: (1) producing more college graduates; (2) increasing graduation or retention rates; (3) increasing success with at-risk students, or (4) increasing graduates in areas of national need.

-- Interim Summary Reports: A two-year progress report was issued in early 2012.
-Every two years, an update will be issued indicating the number of participating colleges and the collective change in retention rates or number of graduates for a given year.
-These milepost reports may speak to programs targeted at sub-populations, as identified by the institution.
-The report will link to this website which will contain more detailed information about participants and their specific efforts.
+- Interim Summary Reports: The initial two-year progress report was issued in early 2012.
+Every two years an update will be issued on the initiative that will share progress being made or new programs and commitments launched.
+The updates will be posted to this web site and contain more detailed information about participants and their specific efforts.